olvaffe/olv-notes/kernel/config.md

       - such as
         <https://raw.githubusercontent.com/raspberrypi/linux/rpi-5.10.y/arch/arm64/configs/bcm2711_defconfig>
   - `make menuconfig` to edit generated config
+    - to discover non-discoverable devices,
+      - `dtc -I fs /sys/firmware/devicetree/base` and look for `compatible` property.
+Kernel uses the property to bind drivers.
+      - `find /sys/devices/LNXSYSTM:00 -name modalias`.
+Kernel uses modalias to bind drivers.
+(It is constructed from _HID and _CID of the ACPI devices btw)
+    - to discover discoverable devices,
+      - lspci
+      - lsusb
 - build
   - `make` to build kernel image, modules, and dtbs
 - install